Eat.Drink.Pure

 Jump to Recipe Print Recipe

 These Goat Cheese Stuffed Dates are the perfect marriage of sweet and savory.
-Tangy goat cheese inside a juicy date drizzled with hot honey and finished off with a garnish of mint leave chiffonade.
-It’s the perfect appetizer for your Iftar party or any other dinner party for that matter!
+Tangy goat cheese inside a juicy medjool date, drizzled with hot honey, and finished off with a garnish of mint leaf chiffonade.
+This is the fanciest yet easiest appetizer and is ready in just 15 minutes!

 WANT TO SAVE THIS RECIPE?